DevClate/365AutomatedLab/README.md

   - Set-CT365SPDistinctNumber
 - Delete all deleted Modern Microsoft 365 Groups
   - Remove-CT365AllDeletedM365Groups
+- Export Groups from production to import template
+  - Export-CT365ProdGroupToExcel

 ### Data

 In LabSources you will find an excel file named 365DataEnvironment.xlsx that has 3 main tabs.
 Any additional tabs will be for different location-jobtitle tabs.
 You can use this workbook as is in your test environment, or use it as a template for your own data.